Capybara

 Yes!
 Capybaras are renowned for their gentle and non-aggressive nature.
 They get along well with other animals and often enjoy attention from humans, especially when food or gentle scratches are involved!

-Adopt one and get a capybara plush, certificate and fun facts while supporting real conservation efforts!
+Adopt one and you could get a capybara plush, certificate and fun facts while supporting real conservation efforts!